 No project scoring less than 60 against the above areas will be funded as we consider any project scoring below this level would be underdeveloped.
-However achieving the minimum score of sixty will not guarantee a grant will be awarded.
+However, achieving the minimum score of sixty will not guarantee a grant will be awarded.
 The highest scoring applications will be funded first and the number of applications attracting funding will depend on the amount of funding available and the volume of good applications received.

 Completed under £25,000 application forms must be accompanied by a copy of the organisation's latest annual accounts (where available).
-We encourage organisations to provide electronic copies of supporting documents where possible to communityfacilitiesproghelp@gov.wales.
-The application form signed by two relevant (unrelated) signatories must be submitted in hard copy.
-Applications can be submitted in Welsh or in English.
+Organisations should provide electronic copies of supporting documents to communityfacilitiesproghelp@gov.wales.
+The application form signed by two relevant (unrelated) signatories must be scanned and e-mailed.